No fee unless we win.

 Determining where and how the person who caused your injuries became intoxicated can be complicated.
-At Belt & Bruner, P.C., we are ready to undertake this investigation, as we have done many times before.
+At Belt, Bruner, & Barnett P.C., we are ready to undertake this investigation, as we have done many times before.

 We will find out where the at-fault individual obtained the alcohol and whether there is evidence that the individual was over-served.
 We may gather evidence through the testimony of the at-fault individual, employees of relevant businesses, and eyewitnesses.
 For example, a convenience store employee may be able to testify that when the at-fault person purchased a six-pack of beer that night, they were having trouble walking and slurring their words.

 To learn more about your rights after being injured in a drunk driving or other alcohol-related accident, use our online contact form or call 205-933-1500 to schedule a free consultation.
-There is no risk in speaking with a drunk driving accident lawyer to determine your rights and legal options.
+With offices in Birmingham, Mobile, Huntsville, and Montgomery, our drunk driving accident attorneys can help you at a location nearest you.